rubasace/ldrbot/README.md

 ## 🔮 Future Features

-- [ ] Automatic reminders for users missing their submissions near the end of the day
+- [ ] Allow to opt-in/out of reminders and configure time
-- [ ] Auto-finalize scores at end-of-day, even if some users didn’t submit
+- [x] Auto-finalize scores at end-of-day, even if some users didn’t submit
 - [ ] Allow to opt-in/out from games on each group
 - [ ] Support for private chat submissions (auto-publish to all groups the user is in)
 - [ ] Web dashboard showing historical and aggregated performance across groups and users